-The Loan Originator must provide FLCBank'S Condo Review Department all the required documents and information needed in order to determine eligibility; the documentation needed may differ depending on the project and the review type:
+The Loan Originator must provide the Condo Review Department all the required documents and information needed in order to determine eligibility; the documentation needed may differ depending on the project and the review type:

 - Legal documents including the covenants, conditions and restrictions, declaration of condominium or other similar documents that establish the legal structure of the project.

 - Project budgets, financial statements and reserves studies (if applicable).

 - Appraisal reports.

+- The Flood Determination Certificate (to be printed by LO from FLCBank's LOS services tab)

+- The 1008-Loan Transmittal/LT-92900-PUR/REF

 - Evidence of insurance policies and related documentation.

 - Project construction plans.

 - Completion reports.

 - Project marketing plans.

 - Environmental hazard reports.